|

 only too well how difficult it is for a ruler to keep control

-man, Imrahil, a very honourable man
+"You are an honourable man, Imrahil, a very honourable man."

-"But our friendship took a wrong turn and our desires remain
+"But our friendship took a wrong turn, and our desires remain

 opposed, so we can never again be true friends," Imrahil